vladinator1000/blog/content/blog/slop-machines.md

 >
 > Johno Whitaker, fast.ai

 I spent half a year using coding agents, going through incredible highs and incredible lows.
-Prompting to fix one bug introduced another subtle one for me to discover further down the line.
+Prompting to fix a bug introduced other subtle bugs.
 Everyone's either building with agents or building agents...
 And I'm sitting here feeling like "this can't be worth it in the long run".

 Setting up customers to spend their limited cognitive energy to avoid brain rot at every turn is, at best, a product mistake, and at worst, a deliberate attempt to turn users into cattle.

 I'm not the only one feeling this, here's Fred Durst on the matter: